Muvels/DocuFlow-Airways/ReadMe.md

 ## How it works:

-First the User sends an Http GET request to an running Flask Server, here the Document gets submitted with MIME-Type Multipart-Form Data
+First, the User sends an Http GET request to an running Flask Server, here the Document gets submitted with MIME-Type Multipart-Form Data

 Second, the AI scans the submittet Manifest and find Boxes where the Value for a specific Key is usually in it Coordinates will be returned.